BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/2A_Setting_Up_a_Bitcoin-Core_VPS_by_Hand.md

 ## Setting Up a User

 It's always best to do your work with a user other than root.
 The following creates a user account for 'user1'
 ```
 $ /usr/sbin/useradd -m -g sudo -s /bin/bash user1
 $ /usr/bin/passwd user1
 $ /usr/sbin/adduser user1 sudo
 ```
 You'll be asked for a password for user1 after the second command.

 ### Optional: Set Up a SSH Key

-Though it's not required, we suggest copying your SSH key to your user1 account, to simplify access and make it more secure.
+Though it's not required, we suggest copying your SSH key to your user1 account, to simplify access and to make it more secure.

 Make the SSH directory:
 ```
 $ mkdir ~user1/.ssh
 ```

-Then past your SSH key into ~user1/.ssh/authorized_keys
+Then paste your SSH key into ~user1/.ssh/authorized_keys .

-Afterward give user1 the permissions:
+Afterward give user1 access to the file:
 ```
 $ chown -R user1 ~user1/.ssh
 ```

- If you haven't setup an SSH key on your local computer yet, there are good instructions for it on [Github](https://help.github.com/articles/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent/).
+ If you haven't set up an SSH key on your local computer yet, there are good instructions for it on [Github](https://help.github.com/articles/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent/).

 ### Create Bitcoin Aliases

 We find a number of Bash aliases helpful to make it easier to use Bitcoin.

-If you are using a Testnet or Pruned Testnet setup, we suggest the following:
+If you are using a testnet or pruned testnet setup, we suggest the following:
 ```
 $ sudo -u user1 cat >> ~user1/.bash_profile <<EOF
 alias btcdir="cd ~/.bitcoin/" #linux default bitcoind path
-        # alias btcdir="cd ~/Library/Application\ Support/Bitcoin/" #mac default bitcoind path
 alias bc="bitcoin-cli"
 alias bd="bitcoind"
 alias btcinfo='bitcoin-cli getinfo | egrep "\"version\"|balance|blocks|connections|errors"'
 alias btcblock="echo \\\`bitcoin-cli getblockcount 2>&1\\\`/\\\`wget -O - http://blockexplorer.com/testnet/q/getblockcount 2> /dev/null | cut -d : -f2 | rev | cut -c 2- | rev\\\`"
 EOF
 ```
-Otherwise, we suggest the following:
+Otherwise, if you are using a mainnet or pruned mainnet setup, we suggest the following:
 ```
 $ sudo -u user1 cat >> ~user1/.bash_profile <<EOF
 alias btcdir="cd ~/.bitcoin/" #linux default bitcoind path
-        # alias btcdir="cd ~/Library/Application\ Support/Bitcoin/" #mac default bitcoind path
 alias bc="bitcoin-cli"
 alias bd="bitcoind"
 alias btcinfo='bitcoin-cli getinfo | egrep "\"version\"|balance|blocks|connections|errors"'
 alias btcblock="echo \\\`bitcoin-cli getblockcount 2>&1\\\`/\\\`wget -O - http://blockchain.info/q/getblockcount 2>/dev/null\\\`"
 EOF
 ```
-The only difference between the two is in the 'btcblock' line, which looks up the block count in different places for Mainnet and Testnet.
+The only difference between the two is in the 'btcblock' line, which looks up the block count in different places for mainnet and testnet.

 > **WARNING:** The btcblock alias will not work correctly if you try to place it in your .bash_profile by hand, rather than using the "cat" command as suggested.
 To enter it by hand, you need to adjust the number of backslashes (usually from three each to one each), so make sure you know what you're doing if you aren't entering the commands exactly as shown.

 As usual, give your user permission:
 ```
 $ /bin/chown user1 ~user1/.bash_profile
 ```